-While I am not a scholar for sure I will try to give some explanation on the above and hopefully you will find it educational.
+While I am not a scholar for sure I will try to give some explanation on the above and hopefully, you will find it educational.

 Are Muslims allowed to travel?

 Muslims are encouraged to travel and appreciate the creation of God.
 The Prophet peace be upon him actually encouraged people to seek knowledge as far as China, to broaden their horizons and experiences.
-He knew how important this is and how it can impact the society.
-Travelling around the world does encourage you to see things not only from your perspective but from the perspective of others and I believe you become more understanding and accepting this way.
+He knew how important this is and how it can impact society.
+Traveling around the world does encourage you to see things not only from your perspective but from the perspective of others and I believe you become more understanding and accepting this way.

 Muslims can travel as long as they don’t forget their obligations some of which I mentioned in the article here about why Muslim traveller are different.